ploomber/ploomber/doc/user-guide/faq/parameterize.rst

 You must first parametrize the notebook by assigning the tag ``parameters`` to an initial cell when performing a notebook task.
-Note that the parameters in the ``parameters`` cell are placeholders; they indicate which parameters your script or notebook takes, and they are replaced by the information declared in your ``pipeline.yaml`` at runtime.
+Note that the parameters in the ``parameters`` cell are placeholders; they indicate the parameter names that your script or notebook takes, but they are replaced values declared in your ``pipeline.yaml`` file at runtime.
+The only exception is the ``upstream`` parameter, which contains a list of task dependencies.

 Parameterizing ``.py`` files
 *****************************